mateuscechetto/hearthstone-set-review-bot/README.md

-# Hearthstone set review bot
+# Hearthstone set review

-A bot to help Twitch streamers to record their chats for Hearthstone Set Review.
-It lets users to participate and give their own ratings to a Google Spreadsheet.
+A web application for Hearthstone Set Reviews.
+It centralizes information about card reviews, let any user create their own, and let streamers record their chat's ratings for each card.
 Live on: https://hs-set-review.herokuapp.com/

 ## Technologies